Services → Individual

 In Their Words

-What Clients Say About Senior-Executive Employment & ESOP Disputes
+What Clients Say About Employment, Labour & ESOP Disputes

 "Negotiated a ₹2.8 crore severance + ESOP acceleration when I was being squeezed out of my Series-C startup.
 The team was ruthless in negotiation and gracious at closure.
 Six weeks start to finish."